Funded research projects

 The project is a proof of concept to develop an unobtrusive smart sensor for community-based use to continuously measure the presence of glucose via urinalysis.
 It will develop the technology to measure glucose presence using an ECL-based paper-microfluidic sensor and identify option(s) for using a device in unobtrusive measurement.
 Acceptability for applying the technology in the community will be assessed.

 In this project chemists and nano-technologists are united with podiatrists, exercise scientists, epidemiologists and community health researchers to link basic science development to the potential of community health improvement.
 About 8% of people aged over 25 in Victoria have diagnosed or undiagnosed diabetes.
-Combined, diabetes and its complications account for > 10% of total disease burden in the community, a figure expected to increase.
+Combined, diabetes and its complications account for > 10% of the total disease burden in the community, a figure expected to increase.
 Early intervention through cost-effective community-based screening may be key to successful diabetes prevention.
 This project seeks to provide the first step towards such an approach.

 Strengthening playconnect: specialist playgroups for families with autism